 In some cases, your users may be at risk merely by connecting to your server.
-HTTPS hides the data contained in your app's communications with the server, but it does not hide the actual connection with the server itself.
+HTTPS hides the data contained in your app's communications with the server, but it does

 In other cases, your users may have difficulty connecting with your server due to national firewall blocks (e.g., when countries elect to ban certain server types, such as social networks).